 For use on mobile, again, you need to go through an OpenVPN setup process which is not user-friendly and is quite complex.

 Product Documentation: Solid information

-Mullvad’s website has a comprehensive knowledge base which, whilst helpful, does not go too in-depth about the product.
+Mullvad’s website has a comprehensive knowledge base which, while helpful, does not go too in-depth about the product.

 With more data breaches occurring now than ever before, it is super important to use a VPN where there is zero possibility of IP leakage, and by following standard VPN industry practices by utilizing AES-256 Encryption they can ensure this doesn’t happen.

 No Logging Policy: Hooray!